Conditional Coverage Diagnostics for Conformal Prediction: Evaluating Conditional Coverage

 \Cref{prop:any_convex} implies that we can estimate asymmetric distance measures to gain more insights on the nature of miscoverage.
 In particular, one can decompose the convex function $f$ from above as $f = f_+ + f_-$ with an over-coverage part $f_+(p) := f(\max\{p, 1-\alpha\})$ that only penalizes the case $p > 1-\alpha$ and an under-coverage part $f_-(p) = f(\min\{p, 1-\alpha\})$ that only penalizes $p < 1-\alpha$.
 Correspondingly, one can decompose the proper loss $\ell$ and the ERT as

 Together, $\ell_+\text{-ERT}$ and $\ell_-\text{-ERT}$ provide a decomposition of conditional coverage error into two complementary components.
-The first identifies unnecessary conservatism, while the second highlights locations where the procedure is too aggressive and exhibits under-coverage.
+The first identifies unnecessary conservatism, while the second highlights locations where $C_\alpha$is too aggressive and exhibits under-coverage.
 This split view delivers more informative diagnostics and supports targeted improvements in the design of conformal prediction methods.
+Further experiments to illustrate those diagnostics are presented in \Cref{app:additional:experiments}.